 The video game industry is an important part of the French economy and culture and is gradually entering the daily life of French society.
 According to French public opinion survey institution TNS-Sofres’ research, video games have become a popular way of entertainment among Europe’s consumers, 81% of parents said that they are willing to play video games with their kids, and statistics show that more than half of French families play video games, which means there are at least 2 people playing video games in each family.

-However, the development of the French video market has slowed down a little since 2009; let’s take a look at the following statistics:
+However, the development of the French localization of video market has slowed down a little since 2009; let’s take a look at the following statistics:

 2000: 1.3 Billion Euros